LukeShortCloud/rootpages/README.md

 $ export rp_browser="firefox"
 ```

-The only file that is not HTML or viewable via the "rp" command is currently the "linux_commands.xlsx" Excel spreadsheet.
-This will eventually be converted into a more CLI friendly format.
-A lot of good command line references can be found here.
+The "linux_commands" section is currently not supported by the "rp" command.
+These are HTML files generated from a Google Sheets document that can be manually viewed via a web browser.
+These are planned to be converted from Google Sheets into Markdown so they can be maintained enitrely through the Root Pages project.

 ## Development